aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 #### Sharing VPCs across stacks

-If you are creating multiple `Stack`s inside the same CDK application, you can reuse a VPC from one Stack in another by using `export()` and `import()`:
+If you are creating multiple `Stack`s inside the same CDK application, you can reuse a VPC defined in one Stack in another by using `export()` and `import()`:

 [sharing VPCs between stacks](test/example.share-vpcs.lit.ts)